vox-celeste/durandal/src/content/blog/rosmei/index.md

 I have a real fascination with the material culture that arises where transnational media fandoms that emerged via bootleg translations "go legit"; it's a big part of what draws me to vintage anime.
 For this reason, as well as a desire to get an informed comparison point with Seven Seas' approach to branding and localization of their cnovels, I've been curious about Rosmei's titles.
 However, I don't personally know anyone with copies, so last fall I decided to bite the bullet and order some.

-I’ve made two orders within the last year, from two different distributors and I’ll go into some detail about the order process as well as the books themselves, in hopes it'll be useful to anyone who may be on the fence about whether to place their own orders through various channels.
+I’ve made two orders within the last year, from two different distributors, and I’ll go into some detail about the order process as well as the books themselves, in hopes it'll be useful to anyone who may be on the fence about whether to place their own orders through various channels.

 ## north american retailers